Snow (1963 film): Summary

 An example of "pure cinema", the 8-minute-long film shows the efforts of British Railways staff in coping with the 1963 United Kingdom cold wave.

 Production

 The film had its origins in primary research for a documentary about the British Railways Board.
 Jones' test research coincided with one of the coldest winters on record, and Jones approached BTF producer Edgar Anstey with the idea to contrast the comfort of the passengers with the efforts of the railway workmen in keeping trains going in the frozen conditions.
 Work began on the documentary straight after gaining approval, and Jones and cameraman Wolfgang Suschitzky travelled around the country filming scenes for the rest of the winter.
 The film was edited to a re-recorded version of Sandy Nelson's Teen Beat by Johnny Hawksworth, expanded to twice its original length by accelerating the tempo over the duration of the film.
 BBC Radiophonic Workshop composer Daphne Oram then added various effects to the soundtrack.

-Accolades
+Academy Award

-It was nominated for an Academy Award in 1965.
+The film was nominated for the Academy Award for Best Live Action Short Film at the 38th Academy Awards in 1966.